brainomite/promise-status/README.md

 ![Node.js CI](https://github.com/brainomite/status-for-promise/workflows/Node.js%20CI/badge.svg) [![npm version](https://badge.fury.io/js/status-for-promise.svg)](https://badge.fury.io/js/status-for-promise)

+Sometimes we need to know whether or not a promise has resolved without waiting for the resolution.
+This package will allow you to know the status without having to create some sort of external state tracker to keep track of whether a promise has resolved or not.
-Mutates a promise or a promise-like object adding status properties.
+This package mutates a promise or a promise-like object adding status properties as well as the values or error when the promise is resolved.

 ## Install